Signs that autistic children are ready for toilet training

 - a favourite activity – for example, playtime with trains

-- a star on a sticker chart.
+- a star on a reward chart.

 We used a reward system – Sesame Street stickers for wee and a lucky dip bag for poo.
 He caught on straight away for his bladder, but it took longer with his bowels.
 We just kept asking if he needed to poo and waved the lucky dip bag in front of him, making it very clear he would get something if he went.
 One day something just clicked for him and we haven’t had an accident since.